erikvorhes/dotcom/src/content/notes/obama-elected.md

 This morning is different.
 The people shine in their weariness and say to the sun:

-"We are awake.
+“We are awake.
-An obscure man from around here has stolen our hearts --- and we are overjoyed."</pre>
+An obscure man from around here has stolen our hearts — and we are overjoyed.”</pre>